 Once your application is accepted, please visit the Registration and Re-registration page to follow the administrative registration procedure.

-Before filing a complaint, you must first contact the Montpellier Management Academic Services Office to check whether a quick and simple response can be provided.
+Before submitting a formal complaint, you must contact the Montpellier Management Academic Office (service de scolarité) in case your issue can be resolved quickly and easily.

-Only if this is not the case should you complete the complaint form, detailing the steps you have already taken.
+Only if no solution is found, you may submit a formal complaint, clearly outlining the steps you have already taken.

 ISO 9001 V2015 Certified Activity: Administrative Registration for Degrees

-- 89% of students were satisfied with the information published on their program’s “Registration” page
+- 86% were satisfied with the information provided on the “Registration” page of their Faculty/School/Institute